MartinPeTo/EOLT/README.md

 There are three different datasets:

 RW: From the rewinder test.

 TR: From the transport roller test.

 BT: The back tension results.
 From this one we only are interested in the P/F column.

 <a name="methodology:"></a>

 =======
-RW: From the rewinder test.
-TR: From the transport roller test.
-BT: The back tension results.
-From this one we only are interested in the P/F column.

 ## Methodology: